dechamps/mso2eapo/README.md

 - Only supports *Gain Block*, *Delay Block*, *Parametric EQ*, *Parametric EQ (RBJ)*, *HPF Butterworth 12 dB/oct*, and *LPF Butterworth 12 dB/oct* filter types, for now.
+- *Delay Blocks* with negative delays are not supported.
 - Because the MSO filter report does not include information about topology (i.e. filter channels), all filters are dumped into a single file/chain.
 Any splitting has to be done by hand.